krbullock/vlad-merb/README.txt

 merb_user::         The user that the Merb daemons should run as.
 Must be
-                    specified along with merb_group. merb_group::        The group that the Merb daemons should run as.
+                    specified along with merb_group. merb_group::        The group that the Merb daemons should run as. merb_use_sudo::     Whether to use sudo to run the 'merb' command on the remote host.
+Probably necessary if specifying merb_user and merb_group.
+Defaults to false.

 == LICENSE: